 The information below outlines financial supports available.
-If you would like help developing a financial plan for this coming year or you have general questions, please contact a Financial Aid Counsellor.
+If you would like help developing a financial plan for this coming year or have general questions, please contact a Financial Aid Counsellor.

 If you are experiencing financial hardship, please contact a Financial Aid Counsellor.

 Students enrolled in eligible programs can apply for student loans to help pay for their post-secondary education.
 To support students during the COVID-19 pandemic, the federal government has recently announced an increase in grant funding (non-repayable), as well as an increase in the amount of loan funding for the 2020/21 school year.
-See Government of Canada website for more details.
+See the Government of Canada website for more details.

 Canadian Government Support Programs

 Both federal and provincial governments have programs in place to support students in a variety of ways, including emergency grants and summer employment opportunities.

 The information below outlines federal and provincial financial support for students and families to help navigate the impact of COVID-19.